 As a complex collection of cartilage, ligaments, tendons, and muscles, the hip endures the shocks of daily living but is also vulnerable to athletic injury.

-Common hip conditions include:
+Common and chronic hip conditions we treat include:

-Employing soft tissue work on muscles, tendons, fascia; joint mobilization including anterior, posterior, inferior glide, and hip distraction in various directions; muscle strengthening for the gluteal group, the deep rotators and other muscles; your Orthology provider will utilize their research-based approach to get you on the path to recovery.
+Employing soft tissue work on muscles, tendons, fascia; joint mobilization including anterior, posterior, inferior glide, and hip distraction in various directions; muscle strengthening for the gluteal group, the deep rotators and other muscles; your Orthology specialist will utilize their research-based hip injury treatment to get you on the path to recovery.
 And while their noninvasive treatments can often prevent or postpone surgery, everyone is different.
 Expect that your care will take anywhere from 4 to 8 visits and you will leave with the resources you need to help prevent further issues.